INSTALLATION | PRINT | DIGITAL

 Visual techniques used by Marie Neurath include Magnification, Cross-section and Sequencing.
 Despite being unrealistic and seemingly fantastical, these techniques, used to break down complex subjects, are what made her communication of scientific subjects to children and adults so clear and effective.

 House of Illustration

 The exhibition at House of Illustration will display books from several children’s book series, including ‘Wonder world of nature’ and ‘Wonders of the modern world’, and materials that explain the process of designing.
-Also on display will be worksheets and other materials created for use in schools today, based on Marie Neurath’s illustrations.
+Also on display will be materials created for use in schools today, based on Marie Neurath’s illustrations.